wrench-project/wrench/examples/README.md

        bag-of-tasks workflow by a Workflow Management System on a cloud compute service, with all workflow data being read/written from/to a single storage service.
-Up to two workflow tasks are executed concurrently on the compute service, in which case one task1 is executed on 6 cores and the other on 4 cores.
+Up to two workflow tasks are executed concurrently on the compute service, in which case one task is executed on 6 cores and the other on 4 cores.

   - `workflow_api/workflow_api/basic-examples/cloud-bag-of-tasks-energy`: A simulation identical to the previous one,